Yelm Prairie Line Trail

 On July 8, 2020 the Surface Transportation Board (STB) granted an abandonment exemption to the City of Yelm.
 This “notice of interim trail use (NITU) allows the city to establish a community trail while “rail banking” the railroad line for possible future transportation use.
 You can read the original decision by the STB by clicking on the PDF image.

-- Maglio Christopher & Toale, P.A. is a Seattle based law firm.
+- Maglio Christopher & Toale Law Firm is a Seattle based law firm.

 - Attorney Talis Abolins is a local attorney practicing law in Pierce and Thurston Counties.
 He’s a native Washingtonian and his family has lived in Pierce County for generations.